If you've not yet explored the delights of self-love, it's time to lock the door, pull the curtains and switch off your phone.

 Masturbation Tip: Happy Hour

-Imagine that the clitoris is a clock face (the Clit Face).
-Many women say that 10-11 or 1-2 are their most sensitive spots.
-As small as your (external) clitoris is, there are one or two spots that respond better to stimulation than any other part of your little jewel, and by working out when your personal Happy Hour is, you are well on your way to having an orgasm.
+Imagine that the clitoris is a clock face.
+Many women & vulva owners say that 10-11 or 1-2 are their most sensitive spots.
+As small as your (external) clitoris is, there are one or two spots that respond better to stimulation than any other part of your little jewel.
+By working out when your personal Happy Hour is, you are well on your way to having an orgasm.

 -